j-33-t/docker_and_kubernetes/docker_commands.md

 - docker run -it <container-id> sh : will start up the shell  immediately but will prevent other commands from executing in this container.

 - docker build . : command to build a docker image and deploy the container.
+The "." refers to the current directory

 - Dockerfile :
 Below listed instructions are basic for docker